vladygk/Canvas-game/README.md

 # Canvas-game
-A game made with JS and canvas
+An endless game made with JS and canvas